 -I dunno what happened, but for some reason the minute I decided to ‘GO VEGAN’ I felt inclined to tell as many people as I could, I would somehow try to include this information in almost all conversations, even when we weren’t even talking at all about food.
 I would casually just throw in “oh I am a vegan, I don’t eat meat or dairy” even when the conversation was nothing regarding food or health.
 What was happening, why had I started doing this???

--Simply saying I prefer to eat a plant based diet seems to work for me, and it takes away the awkwardness of it all.
+-Simply saying I prefer to eat a plant-based diet seems to work for me, and it takes away the awkwardness of it all.
 People don’t feel as uncomfortable with that statement as they do upon hearing “oh yeah, I AM A VEGAN!”
 However, I can still inspire them to rethink their own lives and what they consume, just by showing them compassion and love.

 “It’s not a diet.
 It’s not a phase.
 It’s a permanent lifestyle.” -Anonymous